DPotoyan/Chem324/_build/AppendixA_complex_numbers.md

+Let’s use Python to convert the trigonometric form of the complex number
-Now let us make a polar plot
+$z$ to polar form and that visualize on a polar plot

 For $ z = 1 + \sqrt{3} i $, $ x = 1 $, $ y = \sqrt{3} $.

 It follows that $ r = 2 $ and
 $ \theta = \tan^{-1}(\sqrt{3}) = \frac{\pi}{3} = 60^o $.

-Let’s use Python to plot the trigonometric form of the complex number
-$ z = 1 + \sqrt{3} i $.